 After a lull in the action, the Richmond cops inexplicably charged into the assembled bystanders.
 A few of those bystanders were dragged into the middle of the street.
 One kid was knocked off of his bicycle and slammed repeatedly against the fender and hood of a police car.
 Others were beaten with clubs or flashlights.

 The Richmond cops were acting like Brits in Belfast or Derry, free to abuse the gathering, at will.
 That the unprovoked brutality was about terrorizing fad-driven streakers on a college campus made it all the more absurd -- 17 people were arrested.
 Most of them were bystanders, not streakers.
+I had not seen anything quite like it before.
+As it turned it it was a prelude.

 Several police cars were destroyed in what turned into a four-hour battle.
 In all, 76 people were arrested.
 This melee put the kibosh on any outdoor rock 'n' roll shows in Richmond, with alcohol available, for several years.